vchinna15/Concurrency-Programiing/README.md

 Multithreading means a task is executed by multiple threads.
 It reduces processing time.

+Parellelism means independent tasks are executed by multiple threads.
+Example: process tax for each users parallely.
+Ensure taht the CPU has multiple core(one thread per core) so that you can have no.of threads equal or more than No.of Cores in the CPU.
+We can use Executor Framework to create threadpool and submit the tasks to them. public static void main(){
+  new Thread(() -> processTax(user1)).start(); //Thread 1
+  new Thread(() -> processTax(user2)).start(); //Thrad2
+  doSomeHeavyCalculations(); //Main thread }

  Concurrency means multiple threads are accessing a shared resource/object.

 Key terminologies: